salehjg/salehjg.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: A brief biography
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+My name is Saleh Jamali Golzar.
+I have received my BSc and MSc in Electrical Engineering from Electrical and Computer Engineering Department of the University of Tabriz, Iran in 2016 and 2019 respectively.
+Having a background in embedded systems and circuit design, my current research mostly include FPGA-based acceleration, GPGPU, machine vision, and machine learning.